cao13jf/CMap/README.md

 ### >>>>====Jupyter Notebook Running Steps====<<<<

-The steps are explained in the jupyter notebook.
-You run it one by one and change some parameters, then you could see the results.
-I use 30 processes in the local tutorial, which could be faster but use large memory, which helps in the shape analysis step.
+The steps are explained in the Jupyter notebook.
+You run it one by one and change some parameters, then you can see the results.
+I use 30 processes in the local tutorial, faster but using large memory, which helps in the shape analysis step.
 Shape analyzing costs a lot of time, so please be patient if you use a small number of processes.

 * The root folder structure is as follows (complete version).
   ```